Nachtarios/Hausarbeit2/README.md

 # Hausarbeit2
 2nd assignment for my R class at LMU

-"A line I wrote on my local computer  "
+"This is a line from my local computer"
+"This is a line from R Studio"